Cognitive science, neuroscience, narratology, emotion

 Nineteenth-century French literature, the intellectual/social/political history of the July Monarchy, Caribbean Francophone Literature, Intercultural Communication Theory, cognitive-science-informed learning theories, Atlantic History, Julius T. Fraser’s “nested hierarchies” theory of time.

-Elaine Auyoung is Assistant Professor of English at the University of Minnesota and Affiliate Faculty of the Center for Cognitive Sciences.
+Elaine Auyoung is Associate Professor of English at the University of Minnesota and Affiliate Faculty of the Center for Cognitive Sciences.
 She is a scholar of nineteenth-century British literature, with research interests in the novel, the phenomenology of reading, and psychological approaches to the arts.
 She is the author of When Fiction Feels Real: Representation and the Reading Mind (Oxford, 2018).

 British Romanticism, cognitive historicism, Romantic science, theories of mind and imagination, Romantic pedagogy, humanities advocacy, consilience between humanities and science

 Literature and science, 19th-century European literature, history of the life sciences, Individual ways of thinking, visual mental imagery, cognitive approaches to literature, metaphor, emotions

 Ph.D., Rutgers University, English.
 May 2015.

 Certificate in Cognitive Science, Rutgers University Center for Cognitive Science.
 May 2015.